FLTK: 2.0 branch

 This was a development branch, long thought to be the next step in FLTK's evolution, with many new features and a cleaner programming style.
 It never achieved stability, and development has largely ceased.
 The branch is inactive now.

 1.2.x

 This was an attempt to take some of the best features of 2.0 and merge them back into the more popular 1.1 branch.
 It is no longer developed.
 All of its features have been incorporated in branch 1.3.

 1.3.x

 Previous stable release.
 Provides UTF-8 support.

 1.4.x

 Current stable branch.
 Adds more features to 1.3.
 This branch is in maintenance mode since release 1.4.2 (Feb.
 23, 2025).

 1.5.x

 Current development branch.
 This branch is in early development stage.
 Since FLTK 1.5 CMake is required to build FLTK (configure/Makefile support has been dropped).

+Development of FLTK 1.5 started in March 2025 after the release of FLTK 1.4.2.
+The 1.4 branch entered maintenance mode, while 1.5 became the main development branch.
+Planned work includes support for modern C++, touchscreen and tablet input, theming, and a CMake-only build system.